What is The Catch With KOHO? Is it Legit in 2025

 Understanding the Advantages and Disadvantages

-One of the main advantages of KOHO is that it offers a no-fee spending and savings account.
-There are no added fees or interest charges, which makes it a cost-effective alternative to traditional banking options.
+One of KOHO’s main advantages is its no-fee spending and savings account.
+With no added fees or interest, it’s an affordable alternative to traditional banking options.

-KOHO also provides cashback rewards.
-With their PowerUps feature, you can earn 0.5% cash back on all of your purchases, or even up to 2% cash back on purchases made at select merchants.
-These rewards can add up to significant savings for you over time, especially if you use the card for everyday expenses like groceries.
+KOHO also offers cashback rewards.
+Through PowerUps, you can earn up to 2% cashback on select purchases, which adds up over time, especially for everyday expenses like groceries.

 Frequently Asked Questions